mikizdr/external_api/README.md

 ### Validation rules

 For now, including above mentioned requests about the form of HTTP header, it is included rule for registering people to some activity.
-For that purpose, body of request **MUST** contain an activity ID and club ID.
+For that purpose, body of request **MUST** contain an activity ID and a club ID.
 Validation rules are defined in `RegistrationRequest`.

 ### Activities URLs
 ### Registrations URLs